**And featured on the Ghost Walks of Niagara-on-the-Lake

 The oldest tavern in British Upper Canada (now the province of Ontario) once stood here.
-Called The Harmonious Coach House and it hosted many important figures when Niagara-on-the-Lake was the capital of Canada, and the location of Parliament.
+Called The Harmonious Coach House and host to many historic figures when Niagara-on-the-Lake was the capital of Canada, the location of our first Parliament.

 These VIP’s included…

 - John Graves Simcoe

 - Famous explorer Alexander Mackenzie